 Location: Queen’s Drive Holyrood Park, Edinburgh

-How to reach: Get out at 6 or 36 bus stops that will be the nearest point to Arthur’s Seat, then take a taxi to the site if you want to save your energy for climbing up the hill.
+How to reach: Get out at the 6 or 36 bus stops nearest Arthur’s Seat, then take a taxi to the site to save energy for climbing up the hill.

 Price: Free access

-Edinburgh is a city where all aspects of busting life fade, except enjoying filling your vacation with great outdoor activities.
+Edinburgh is a city where all aspects of busting life fade, except enjoying your vacation with great outdoor activities.
 This place will lead you to admire the unparalleled vistas of the city.
-However, you have to be prepared for a long walking tour, and to be honest; it’s not so easy even for experienced hikers.
+However, you have to be prepared for a long walking tour, and to be honest, it’s not accessible even for experienced hikers.

 Why Should You Visit Arthur’s Seat?

-For more pleasure, please plan to be there before the sunset while the city turns from its daytime red to its nighttime silhouette ablaze in lights.
-Luckily, you are just a few steps away from many tourist attractions here, for example, Holyrood Palace, the National Museum of Scotland, Greyfriars Cemetery, and much more.
+For more pleasure, please plan to be there before sunset while the city turns from its daytime red to its nighttime silhouette ablaze with lights.
+Luckily, you are just a few steps away from many tourist attractions, such as Holyrood Palace, the National Museum of Scotland, Greyfriars Cemetery, and much more.

 Things to Do:

-• Climb up to the peak of Arthur’s Seat, which stands at 824 feet, and appreciate the beauty of Edinburgh.
-You will find many hikers from all over the world, so it’s a precious opportunity to find people with the same interests as you.
+- Climb up to the peak of Arthur’s Seat, which stands at 824 feet, and appreciate the beauty of Edinburgh.
+You will find many hikers worldwide, so it’s a precious opportunity to find people with the same interests as you.

-• Hire a local guide who can help you find the most acceptable spot for an astonishing view, or maybe you can chat about the location’s history going back to 5,000 B.C.
+- Hire a local guide to help you find the most acceptable spot for an astonishing view.
+You can also chat about the location’s history, which dates back to 5,000 BC.

-• Check out all the statues you will come across during your walk up to the hill, which helps you know valuable information about the Kings of Scotland.
+- Check out all the statues you will encounter while walking up the hill.
+They will help you learn valuable information about the Kings of Scotland.

 Things not to Do:

-• Even in summer, not climb up to the summit of Arthur’s Seat without having a raincoat in the store.
-Scotland’s weather is fickle, and you just have to be ready for any eventuality.
+- Even in summer, not climb up to the summit of Arthur’s Seat without having a raincoat in the store.
+Scotland’s weather is fickle, and you must be ready for any eventuality.

-• Don’t take a bus tour to discover the attractions, instead take a walking tour to get in touch with the profound culture of Edinburgh.
+- Don’t take a bus tour to discover the attractions; instead, take a walking tour to experience the profound culture of Edinburgh.

-• Don’t forget to try Scottish delicacies and some soft drinks like Irn Bru.
-You have never tasted like this before.
+- Remember to try Scottish delicacies and soft drinks like Irn Bru.
+You have never tasted anything like it before.

-Pro Tip: As long as you get close to the top, the path turns out to be very steep, so don’t wear anything other than walking boots and, of course, be ready to wind or possibly pour rain even if a weatherman doesn’t think so.
+Pro Tip: As long as you get close to the Top, the path turns out to be very steep, so don’t wear anything other than walking boots.
+Of course, be ready for wind or possibly pouring rain, even if a weatherman doesn’t think so.

 Location: Most of them are located in the heart of Edinburgh, between Chambers Street, Princes Street, and the Mound